An official website of the United States government

 Passenger vehicle drivers operate buses, taxis, and other modes of transportation to take people from place to place.

-Workers in railroad occupations ensure that passenger and freight trains safely run on time.
-They may drive trains, coordinate the activities of the trains, or operate signals and switches in the rail yard.
+Railroad workers ensure that passenger and freight trains operate safely.
+They may drive trains, coordinate the activities of the trains, or control signals and switches in the rail yard.

 |Water Transportation Workers||